Lisa Cassileth, MD, FACS Logo

 What to Expect After Mastectomy and Reconstruction

 I go above and beyond to provide breast reconstruction patients with the highest level of post-surgical care.
 In surgery, we perform nerve blocks to minimize any post-surgical discomfort in the days after surgery.
 Our concierge nurse staff will provide detailed post-operative instructions and be available to help you heal and recuperate after your procedure.
+Learn more about post-surgery care by reading our recent blog ‘9 Tips for a Smooth Recovery‘.

 How is One-Stage Breast Reconstruction Different?